 Janet assists with the MADC minority outreach.
 She works closely with Dr. Edna Rose to connect minority communities with educational events about dementia and opportunities to participate in research.
 As a licensed practical nurse, Janet is involved in the clinical portion of the research visit for the UMMAP and CUES studies.

 Erin Mobley has been with the MADC for two years, beginning as a Public Health intern and now as the Community Outreach and Recruitment Coordinator.
 Erin graduated with a MPH/MSW from the University of Michigan as a part of the Geriatric Scholarship program.
 Erin is responsible for assisting in the planning and implementation of Core activities at the MADC and in the community.
 She is responsible for providing education and support for those with dementia, recruiting for MADC supported studies, exploring opportunities for programs that blend education and wellness and coordinating REC Core programming.

-Ashley Miller is an intern for the Outreach and Education Team.
-She assists the center with outreach activities including staffing information tables, helping to plan MADC events, and organizing materials needed for activities and events.
+Ashley is an assistant for the Outreach and Recruitment Team.
+She aids the center with outreach activities including staffing information tables, helping to plan MADC events, and organizing materials needed for activities and events.
 She also assists with disseminating center news through MADC newsletters and social media.
-She recently completed her first year of her Master’s program in Health Behavior and Health Education at the School of Public Health.
+She is currently in her second year of her Master’s program in Health Behavior and Health Education at the School of Public Health.